CodeURJC-DAW-2020-21/webapp1/README.md

 ![alt-text](https://github.com/CodeURJC-DAW-2020-21/webapp1/blob/main/Screenshots/DiagramaDeClases.png?raw=true "Class Diagram")

-BUILD A DOCKER IMAGE AND RUNNING THE WEB APPLICATION
+## BUILDING A DOCKER IMAGE AND RUNNING THE WEB APPLICATION

 Go to the cmd and use the following script: